collective/awesome-volto/README.md

 ## Addons

-While we try to list them all, some of these addons might be a Work in Progress or require special branches of Volto.
+While we try to list them all, some of these addons might be a Work in Progress, require special branches of Volto or dedicated Plone addons.

 - https://github.com/collective/volto-cookie-banner
 - https://github.com/collective/volto-geocoding